BrainSurge: Knockout round

 In the knockout round, the two remaining contestants/teams have ten seconds to memorize a grid of 16 numbers containing 8 pairs of images from the story.
 The two contestants/teams then take turns matching pairs of images from the story.
-If any of the 2 contestants/teams makes a mistake, the game will go to sudden death; whoever makes a match moves on.
-If the contestant makes a mistake, the contestant who made the last correct match wins the game.
+If any of the 2 contestants/teams makes a mistake, the game will go to sudden death; whoever makes a match wins the game and moves on.
 At this point, the losing contestant/team's chair does the same thing as if a question is wrong.
 The contestant/team that lost in this round and the two eliminated contestants/teams who got a question wrong from Level 2 all receive a consolation prize.
 The three eliminated contestants/teams then are sent down the Brain Drain.

 Although there's no footage of the knockout round getting completed (the closest being down to 2 pairs left), it was revealed in an interview with Jeff that a lot of contestants cleared the knockout round but the footage was edited out and never shown.
 The board was reset until someone made a mistake and was knocked out.